How we process personal data

 Information related to personally owned companies can include personal data if the data allows for the identification of a physical person.
 If you have a personally owned company, you should therefore be aware that we process information about you that could be considered personal data.
 We do not process other information about you differently from companies that are not personally owned.

-Common personal data We receive information about company names and addresses, Central business registration numbers and SE numbers from the Danish Tax Agency.
+We receive information about company names and addresses, SE numbers, VAT (if relevant) or payroll registration from the Danish Tax Agency.

 We receive civil registration numbers and other basic data from the Danish Civil Register.

-We receive information about NemKonto from the Danish Agency for Digitisation.
+We receive information about account numbers/NemKonto from the Danish Agency for Digitisation.

 We can pass on information about you to other public authorities which are legally entitled to receive the information.

-We store your information while processing your case and, as a general rule, delete them 10 years since the last bookkeeping date.
-The information can be stored for longer periods after the case has been concluded pursuant to the provisions in the Danish Limitation Act, the Danish Bookkeeping Act and the Danish Archiving Act.
+We store your personal data when processing your case and we delete them after 10 years.
+Information about voluntary insurance is deleted 10 years after the death of the insured.
+The information is stored after the case has been closed due to rules in the Danish Limitation Act, the Danish Bookkeeping Act and the Danish Archiving Act.

-If you have accepted that ATP Livslang Pension (Lifelong Pension) can record a conversation, it is deleted after two months.
+If you have consented to us recording a conversation, we will this conversation after two months.
 You can always have the conversation deleted earlier by contacting us.